 Are you a First Nation or Inuit student interested in post-secondary education?
 Are you registered for post-secondary studies?
 Are you trying to find ways to help support your studies?

 Aboriginal Affairs and Northern Development Canada (AANDC) has two funding programs that could provide financial assistance for eligible Status Indian and Inuit students to help offset tuition, travel or living expenses.

-If you are an eligible Status Indian or Inuit student and plan on doing post-secondary studies on a part-time or full-time basis and are registered with an eligible post-secondary institution, you may qualify for financial support.
+If you are a First Nation or Inuit student who is registered with an eligible post-secondary institution for either full-time or part time studies you may qualify for financial support.

 Are you taking courses to prepare yourself for post-secondary degree or diploma programs?